Modern art in Europe & the Americas

 Nathan Timpano came to the University of Miami in 2010.
 His present research focuses on the history and historiography of modern art produced during the long nineteenth century (1789 - 1918), particularly in Europe and Latin America.
 As a specialist in German and Austrian modern art and visual culture, he teaches courses on European Modernism(s), including Expressionism and Surrealism.
 He additionally teaches all graduate and undergraduate courses related to Latin American Modernism within the Department of Art & Art History.

-Prior to joining the faculty at UM, Professor Timpano was the Stefan Engelhorn Curatorial Fellow at the Harvard Art Museums / Busch-Resinger Museum at Harvard University, where his research focused on the photographic works of Lyonel Feininger.
-Among his various awards, Professor Timpano has been the recipient of a Fulbright doctoral fellowship to Austria (2007 - 2008) and a DAAD doctoral grant to Germany (2007).
+Prior to joining the faculty at UM, Professor Timpano was the Stefan Engelhorn Curatorial Fellow at the Harvard Art Museums / Busch-Resinger Museum at Harvard University, where his research focused on the photographic works of the German-American artist Lyonel Feininger.
+Among his various awards, Professor Timpano has been the recipient of a Faculty Research fellowship at the Center for the Humanities at UM (2013 - 2014), a Fulbright doctoral fellowship to Austria (2007 - 2008), and a DAAD doctoral grant to Germany (2007).

 The Hysterical Muse: Schiele, Kokoschka, and the Subject of Viennese Modernism (book manuscript)

 “Los Once & Los Cinco: Cuban Responses to Abstract Expressionism,” in From the Vault, Building a Legacy: Sixty Years of Collecting at the Lowe Art Museum, University of Miami, exh. cat.
-(Miami: Lowe Art Museum, 2012), 21-25.
+(Coral Gables: Lowe Art Museum, 2012), 21-25.